Hacktoberfest/hacktoberfest-2022/README.md

 state of the site:

 - Pre-registration:
-  The site can be accessed, but the registration/profile flow is unavailable.
+  The site can be accessed but the registration/profile flow is unavailable.

 - Registration start:
-  The registration/profile flow is available, but PR/MRs are not being tracked.
+  The registration/profile flow is available, but PR/MRs are not tracked.

 - Tracking start:
-  New PR/MRs are being tracked, the core state of the site during Hacktoberfest.
+  New PR/MRs are tracked.
+This is the core state of Hacktoberfest.

 - Registration end:
-  New registrations are not accepted, but existing profiles can be accessed.
+  New registrations are not accepted but existing profiles can be accessed.

 - Tracking end:
-  New PR/MRs are not tracked, but changes to existing ones are still tracked.
+  New PR/MRs are not tracked but changes to existing ones are still tracked.

 - Tracking end extended:
-  All PR/MRs are no longer tracked, but the profile flow is still available.
+  All PR/MRs are no longer tracked but the profile flow is still available.

 - Profile end:
-  The profile flow is no longer available, but the site can still be accessed.
+  The profile flow is no longer available but the site can still be accessed.

 ## Profile API